Kurento/kurento/source/tutorials/java/tutorial-repository.rst

 Read the :doc:`installation guide <../../installation_guide>` for further information.

+..
+   TODO: As soon as doc-kurento-repository is released, the following URL should be changed to the stable version (not /en/latest)

+In addition, you also need the **kurento-repository-server**.
+This component is in charge of the storage and retrieval of the media.
+Please visit the `Kurento Repository Server installation guide <http://doc-kurento-repository.readthedocs.org/en/latest/repository_server.html>`_ for further details.

 To launch the application, you need to clone the GitHub project where this demo is hosted, and then run the main class: